selner/job_scooper_v4/README.md

 ###Other Stuff
 * Version:  v1.0.1
 * Author:  Bryan Selner (dev at recoilvelocity dot com)
-* Platforms:  I've only really tested it on Mac OS/X 10.9.2 with PHP 5.4.24.
+* Platforms:  I've only really tested it on Mac OS/X 10.9.3 with PHP 5.4.24.
 Your mileage could definitely vary on any other platform or version.
+Obviously, the applescripts will fail on any platform that isn't Mac OSX, so you'll have to workaround that.
 * Issues/Bugs:  See [https://github.com/selner/jobs_scooper/issues](https://github.com/selner/jobs_scooper/issues)